o3de/o3de.org/content/docs/user-guide/engine/debugging/tracing.md

  For source code, see `Code\Framework\AzCore\AzCore\Debug\Trace.*`.

-## Suppressing AZ Trace Messages in Unit Tests {#cpp-best-practices-lumberyard-tracing-unit-tests}
+## Suppressing AZ Trace Messages in Unit Tests

 You can use macros to suppress AZ trace messages\.